-This overview is designed to help states understand the Medicare data that is available to aid them in integrating care for beneficiaries eligible for both Medicare and Medicaid (also known as "dual eligible beneficiaries").
-The Centers for Medicare & Medicaid Services' (CMS) Medicare-Medicaid Coordination Office (MMCO) makes many Medicare data files available to states at no cost to support states' care coordination and program integrity initiatives.
+This overview is designed to help Medicaid agencies understand the Medicare data that is available to aid them in integrating care for beneficiaries eligible for both Medicare and Medicaid (also known as "dually eligible beneficiaries").
+The Centers for Medicare & Medicaid Services' (CMS) Medicare-Medicaid Coordination Office (MMCO) makes many Medicare data files available to Medicaid agencies at no cost to support Medicaid agencies' care coordination and program integrity initiatives.

-In 2011, the State Data Resource Center (SDRC) was established to provide states with support, assistance and guidance on how to request, access, and use the Medicare data provided by MMCO, to support their dual eligible beneficiaries.
-The SDRC team consists of data experts, who provide states with information and resources to help support their use of Medicare data for Medicare and Medicaid care coordination and program integrity purposes.
-States can locate information on SDRC resources at the SDRC website (http://www.statedataresourcecenter.com) or submit questions by phone, at (877) 657-9889, or email, at SDRC@EconometricaInc.com.
+In 2011, the State Data Resource Center (SDRC) was established to provide Medicaid agencies with support, assistance and guidance on how to request, access, and use the Medicare data provided by MMCO, to support their dually eligible beneficiaries.
+The SDRC team consists of data experts, who provide Medicaid agencies with information and resources to help support their use of Medicare data for approved data uses.
+Medicaid agencies can locate information on SDRC resources at the SDRC website or submit questions by phone, at (888) 805-5228, or email, at SDRC@AcumenLLC.com.

-The first two pages are meant to be a quick reference guide; the rest of the document elaborates on what data is available, what it can be used for, and where to get it.
+The first two pages of this overview are meant to be a quick reference guide.
+The remainder of the document elaborates on what data is available, what the data can be used for, and where to get the data.